-And a quick tip: Place a batch of extra garbage bags at the bottom of the trash can.
+And a quick tip: Place a batch of extra garbage bags like these at the bottom of the trash can.
 Take out the trash, and you’ve got a replacement bag waiting for you!

+I wrote a whole separate post on 15 things you should be cleaning more often.
 It’s crazy to think some of the things we touch and handle every single day are the things we clean the least.
-I’m talking about cell phone, home phones, the TV remote control, handles to the fridge and microwave.
+I’m talking about cell phones, tablets, remote controls, handles to the fridge and microwave, and more.

 10. Deep clean your washing machine.

 I know you use Clorox to get brighter, fresher whites, but did you know you can also use it to clean your washing machine?
 Washing machines collect a lot of dirt and soil during the laundry load.
 Most debris is washed away with the water in each load, but over time a buildup of dirt can occur.
 That’s where Clorox® Washing Machine Cleaner comes in handy.

 For HE Washers with a “Maintenance Cycle” or “Clean Out Cycle”:

 - Select the “Maintenance Cycle” or “Clean Out Cycle”